tihiydo/elephant.io/README.md

 ## Usage

-To use Elephant.io to communicate with socket server described as follow.
+To use Elephant.io to communicate with socket server is described as follows.

 ```php
 <?php